Apostasy in Islam by country: Baháʼí

 Baháʼís are Iran's largest religious minority, and Iran is the nation of origin of that Faith.
-Officially, Baháʼís are not a religion but a "political faction" and a security threat in the IRI, but originally Baháʼís were accused of apostasy by the Shi'a clergy.
+Officially, Baháʼís are not a religion but a "political faction" and a security threat in the Islamic Republic of Iran, but originally Baháʼís were accused of apostasy by the Shi'a clergy.
 Baháʼí representatives have also alleged that "the best proof" that they are being persecuted for their faith, not for anti-Iranian activity, "is the fact that, time and again, Baha'is have been offered their freedom if they recant their Baha'i beliefs and convert to Islam" – because of their adherence to religious revelations by another prophet after those of Muhammad – and these allegations led to mob attacks, public executions and torture of early Baháʼís, including its founder the Báb.
 More recently, Musa Talibi was arrested in 1994, and Dhabihu'llah Mahrami was arrested in 1995, then sentenced to death on charges of apostasy.